EchoStone1101/RustyBlogs/_posts/2023-09-11-ICS-Getting-Started.md

 For equivalent commands in other package managers, see <https://wiki.archlinux.org/title/Pacman/Rosetta>.
 More information: <https://manpages.debian.org/latest/apt/apt.8.html>.

-- Update the list of available packages and versions (it's recommended to run this before other "apt" commands): sudo apt update
+- Update the list of available packages and versions (it is recommended to run this before other "apt" commands): sudo apt update

 - Search for a given package: